eddieoz/kickbot/README.md

 ---

+### Important Update:
+> Kick now seems to require Two-factor authentication on all log in's.
+The bot will now prompt you in the console
+> to enter the verification code kick sends to you via email or text, so the bot can log in using the provided code.

 ## About

 This package allows you to create bots (user bots) to monitor a stream.

-You will need to set up a 'user bot' account (a normal user account to act as a bot) and disable 2-factor authentication for the bot to be able to log in and handle commands / messages.
+You will need to set up a 'user bot' account (a normal user account to act as a bot) for the bot to be able to log in and handle commands / messages.

 It is reccomended to add the bot user as a moderator for your stream.
 This will also give you access to additional [moderator functions](#chat-moderation).